UPDATED FAA flight cancellations guide: Affected airports, airline updates and passenger advice

 Photo: Markus Mainka | Adobe Stock

-Airline What they’ve said / policy update Rebooking and refund advice
+Airline Policy update (as of 10 Nov 2025) Rebooking and refund advice

-Frontier Airlines (F9) Confirmed “flexible travel policy” in response to FAA directive.
-Advises passengers to check email or manage bookings online.
-Modify travel dates at no charge or request full refund if flight is cancelled.
+Frontier Airlines (F9) “Flexible travel policy” continues; changes permitted without penalty.
+Modify dates at no charge or request refund if cancelled.

 Across the board, carriers have echoed the same message: safety comes first.
 Most say they are working to minimise disruption by targeting low-demand or redundant frequencies, while preserving critical connections between key markets.